Cooking Amish Bread

-Butter a loaf pan; and I mean BUTTER that loaf pan!
-Get the bottom, the sides, those inside edges all evenly coated with a thin layer of butter.
-I use unsalted butter, but you could always go with shortening, non-stick baking spray or even olive oil if you so choose.
+Butter a loaf pan, and I mean BUTTER that loaf pan!
+Get the bottom, the sides, and those inside edges all evenly coated with a thin layer of butter.
+I use unsalted butter, but you could always go with shortening, non-stick baking spray, or even olive oil if you so choose.
 Spread your bread evenly in the loaf pan.
 This is a sticky dough so dip your palm in a little flour and gently pat it down so it forms to the shape of the pan.
-Cover that good-smelling, sticky dough again and let her rise until the dough is close to the top of the pan.
+Cover that good-smelling, sticky dough again and let it rise until the dough is close to the top of the pan.
 This usually takes about an hour.
 Preheat your oven to 375 and bake for about 50 minutes.
-The top should be a light bolden brown.
+The top should be a light golden brown.
 I brush the top with melted butter and turn it out to cool before slicing.

 The smell of this bread is just heavenly and the texture is as close to perfect as you can get.
 I've used it for toast, sandwiches, French toast, or just slathered with some butter while it's still a little warm.